mickaelsilva/chewBBACA_deprecated/README.md

 Then run is the following:

-	% BBACA.py -i listGenomes.txt -g listGenes.txt -o OutPrefix --cpu 3
+`/home/user/chewBBACA/chewBBACA.py Allelecall -i ./genomes/other/ -g genes/ -o OutPrefix --cpu 3 `

 **Parameters**

-`-i` file containing the path to the list of genomes.
+`-i` Folder containing the genomes that you want to call the alleles.
+Alternatively a file containing the path to the list of genomes.
 One file path (must be full path) to any fasta/multifasta file containing all the complete or draft genomes you want to call alleles for.

-`-g` file containing the path to the list of alleles
+`-g` Folder containing the genes that you want to call.
+Alternatively a file containing the path to the list of genes.
+One file path (must be full path) to any fasta/multifasta file containing all the complete or draft genomes you want to call alleles for.

 `-o` prefix for the output files.
 ID for the allele call run